 Lucite International together with its parent company – Mitsubishi Chemical Corporation (MCC) and MCHC – can readily support the growth in methacrylates by being present in all global regions.
 It is also in the enviable position of owning all three MMA technologies, including the long-established ACH and C4 routes and the most recent development of Alpha, first successfully commercialised in 2008.
 As a result we are able to provide a reliable service to our global customer base, which is particularly important during periods when there are shifts in the availability and cost of raw materials.
 MCC pioneered the C4 process in the 1970s and has also employed ACH technology to provide a reliable supply to customers for many decades.

-More recently, MCC has signed a joint venture agreement with SABIC to develop the world’s largest ever MMA facility in the Kingdom of Saudi Arabia using our Alpha technology.
-The plant is due on stream at the end of 2014.
+More recently, MCC signed a joint venture agreement with SABIC to develop the world’s largest ever MMA facility in the Kingdom of Saudi Arabia using our Alpha technology.
+The plant began commercial operation in 2018.
 We will continue to invest in Alpha technology, which is highly attractive due to it being based on using readily available raw materials and its economic and environmental credentials.